 “An ornithologist and professor at St. Lawrence University in Canton, New York, named S.K.
 Willson was a customer of Birdsbesafe, and had experienced, anecdotally, the effectiveness of Brennan’s collar on her own cat.
 But would the collar hold up to the rigors of a scientific study?
 Willson decided to find out.

 Her independent scientific field study was conducted at St. Lawrence University, in New York, U.S. based on two 12-week studies involving 73 cats in the fall of 2013 and spring of 2014 and found that the “novel cat collar” was “highly effective” in reducing bird deaths.
 The study is reported in the Global Ecology and Conservation Journal.
 It estimates with year-round use, one can expect about an 87% reduction in birds caught by cats that wear Birdsbesafe® collar covers.

 Sales went through the roof for Brennan.
-She no longer sells the collars herself, but they are still manufactured in the USA.
+She was able to start a company manufacturing the collars.
+It is located in the USA and all products are sewn and manufactured in the USA.